wardhus/puppet-caddy/README.md

 ## Limitations

-Tested on Centos 6.8 and Centos 7.3.
+Tested on CentOS 6.8, CentOS 7.3 and CentOS 8.0.

 ## TODO